← Blog

 When your order arrives, follow these steps to ensure your peptides are stored correctly from the start:

-All peptides sold by Peptide Research Store are intended strictly for in vitro research and laboratory use only.
+Research Use Disclaimer: All peptides sold by Apex Sequence are intended strictly for in vitro research and laboratory use only.
 They are not intended for human or veterinary use, consumption, or therapeutic application of any kind.
 These products have not been evaluated by Health Canada or the FDA for safety or efficacy in humans.
 By purchasing, you confirm you are a qualified researcher using products in accordance with all applicable laws.

-Reviewed by the Peptide Research Store editorial team • Last updated: March 2026 • Sources: PubMed / NCBI
+Reviewed by the Apex Sequence editorial team • Last updated: March 2026 • Sources: PubMed / NCBI